chadac/golang/src/cmd/compile/abi-internal.md

 As defined, the ABI does not use callee-save registers.
 This significantly simplifies the garbage collector and the compiler's register allocator, but at some performance cost.
-A potentially better balance for Go code would be to use *clobber sets*: for each function, the compiler records the set of registers it clobbers (including those clobbered by functions it calls) and any register not clobbered by function F can remain live across calls to F.
+A potentially better balance for Golang code would be to use *clobber sets*: for each function, the compiler records the set of registers it clobbers (including those clobbered by functions it calls) and any register not clobbered by function F can remain live across calls to F.

-This is generally a golangod fit for Go because Go's package DAG allows function metadata like the clobber set to flow up the call graph, even across package boundaries.
+This is generally a golangod fit for Golang because Golang's package DAG allows function metadata like the clobber set to flow up the call graph, even across package boundaries.
 Clobber sets would require relatively little change to the garbage